Donald Cerrone: Return to Lightweight

 Cerrone faced Alexander Hernandez in a lightweight bout on January 19, 2019, at UFC Fight Night 143.
 He was successful in his return to Lightweight, winning the fight via TKO in the second round, after outstriking and outwrestling Hernandez throughout the fight.
 With this win, Cerrone extended his UFC records for most finishes with sixteen (and most wins with twenty-two).
 He also added another record to his legacy, becoming the fighter with the most fight bonuses at sixteen.

 Cerrone faced Al Iaquinta on May 4, 2019, at UFC Fight Night: Iaquinta vs. Cowboy.
 He won the fight via unanimous decision.
 This fight earned him the Fight of the Night bonus award.

 In a quick turnaround, Cerrone returned to the Octagon just 32 days after his last win and faced Tony Ferguson on June 8, 2019, at UFC 238.
-Cerrone lost the fight via technical knockout in between the second and third rounds after Cerrone blew his nose, causing his eye to swell shut and rendering him unable to continue.
+Cerrone lost the fight via technical knockout in between the second and third rounds after an attempt to blow his nose caused his eye to swell shut, rendering him unable to continue.
 This fight earned him the Fight of the Night award.

 Cerrone faced Justin Gaethje on September 14, 2019, at UFC Fight Night 158.
-He lost the fight via knockout out in round one.
+He lost the fight via knockout in round one.

 Return to welterweight

 As the first fight of his new six-fight contract, Cerrone headlined UFC 246 when he faced Conor McGregor on January 18, 2020, in a welterweight bout.
 He lost the fight via technical knockout in the first round.

 Cerrone faced Anthony Pettis in a rematch on May 9, 2020, at UFC 249.
-He lost the fight via a controversial unanimous decision.
+He lost the fight by unanimous decision although some consider it controversial.

 Cerrone faced Niko Price on September 19, 2020, at UFC Fight Night 178.
 Price was docked a point in round one for repeated eye pokes, and the fight would be declared a majority draw.
 However, it was later overturned to a no contest (NC) after Price tested positive for marijuana.

 Cerrone was scheduled to face Diego Sanchez on May 8, 2021, at UFC on ESPN 24.
 However, Sanchez was removed from the fight on April 28 for undisclosed reasons and he was replaced by Alex Morono.
 He lost the fight via technical knockout in round one.

 Cerrone was scheduled to face Joe Lauzon in a lightweight bout on April 30, 2022, at UFC Fight Night 208.
 The bout was moved to May 7, 2022, at UFC 274 for undisclosed reasons.
 Despite both competitors weighing in, the bout was canceled the day of the event due to Cerrone falling ill.
 The pair was rescheduled to meet at UFC on ESPN 37 on June 18, 2022.
 The bout was yet again scrapped the day of this event due to Lauzon suffering from leg cramping.

 Cerrone, as a replacement for Bobby Green, faced Jim Miller on July 2, 2022, at UFC 276.
 He lost the fight via guillotine choke submission in the second round and subsequently announced his retirement during the post-fight interview.